 My first business card when I was in college read, “Katy Jibben, Director of First Impressions.”
 I was a receptionist at the time and my boss, who was pleased that I enthusiastically took charge of the front of his company, was happy to entertain my request for such a title.
 Although I was only 20 at the time, I recognized the importance of being the first and last person to interact with office visitors, I took pride in influencing the experiences they had with our company, and I enjoyed serving the needs of clients and employees alike.
 Without realizing it, I was developing some of the core values and philosophies that have framed my personal and professional paths.

 I spent most of my life in Boise, Idaho, where I grew up envisioning a lifelong career in education.
 While attending Boise State University, I competed for the “Talkin’ Broncos”, the University’s nationally ranked competitive speech and debate team.
 It would be a lie to say I voluntarily chose to participate in collegiate speech and debate.
 Rather, it was a prerequisite for my degree in Secondary Education in Speech Communications.
 Upon joining the team, I was absolutely terrified.
-My late brother was something of a debate “god” in the Pacific Northwest collegiate circuit, and I simply did not believe that I could live up to him.
+My older brother was something of a debate “god” in the Pacific Northwest collegiate circuit, and I simply did not believe that I could live up to him.
 Sure enough, my first tournament did not go well.
 I fumbled over words, forgot my train of thought, and felt completely discouraged.
 Something inside me changed after that first tournament, though.
 I suddenly felt a sense of determination to be better; to work harder, push harder, prepare harder.
 By my second tournament, I had earned top honors in novice divisions of speech and debate events.
 The thrill of succeeding (and knowing that success was a direct result of the time and energy I invested in preparation) was contagious.
 Speech and debate became my obsession, and by the end of my second year, I was recognized nationally as a top-ten All American collegiate debater.

 I was the odd-girl-out on the debate team as most of my peers were law school bound.
 I, on the other hand, graduated and began a career in education as a teacher and coach.
 I knew I wanted to further my education and assumed that I would eventually become a school administrator, but something felt lacking.
 I didn’t see myself being a career teacher or administrator, and I missed competing in speech and debate.
 So after years in education, I made the decision to pursue law school.